alissa-chu/stat390-project/README.md

 For the Multivariate Prophet model, setting both Yearly and Weekly Seasonality = TRUE as well as adding holidays and regressors helped the model performance.

 However, XGBoost was the best multivariate model.
 The most important features found from the feature importance of the model were: mmwr_week, lag / date features (half year, one year), additional doses, and distributed doses.
+First, The Morbidity and Mortality Weekly Report (Mmwr_week) was an important feature because it provides accurate and timely information on the mortality rate.
+We also added lag and rolling window statistic using half year, year, year and a half, and two years as our lags/windows.
+This was based on our ACF which showed appropriate graph spikes around 26 weeks, 52 weeks, 78 weeks, and 104 weeks.
+Lastly, adding the additional doses and distributed doses improved the XGBoost model because it provided an accurate count of deaths since the vaccine distribution was significant in improving mortality rates.

 The overall best model was XGBoost with MAE of 16.199 and MASE of 0.00687.